-It is the student's responsibility to submit materials to the department and school in time for the chair and dean to review them so that they can reach the Office of the Division of Graduate Studies by the deadline.
+It is the student's responsibility to submit materials to the department, school and/or College in time for the chair and dean to review by the deadline.
 In particular, please make sure that your defense is scheduled early enough in the semester to allow you to complete the requirements outlined in this document.
 If the deadline is not met for any reason, your graduation will be deferred to a later semester.

-Final copies of the dissertation, the required abstract, and your department's and school's approval forms must be submitted together.
-The reason for this is that your department and school must approve the physical manuscripts that are to be published and placed in the Library.
-If you wish to make changes, your department and school must approve them in writing before the deadline.
+Your department, school and/or college must approve the physical manuscripts to be published and placed in the Library.
+If you wish to make changes, your department, school and/or college must approve them in writing before the deadline.

 After your final copies and abstract have been submitted, they are reviewed to ensure that they meet the university-wide requirements.
-If they do not, you will be contacted by your department and/or college explaining what must be done to correct the deficiencies, and when those corrections must be submitted.
+If they do not, you, your department, school and/or college will be contacted explaining what must be done to correct the deficiencies, and when those corrections must be submitted.